wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 7 And it came to pass, on the fifteenth day of the first month of the next year, that one of the tall ships of Columbia fell into the hands of the servants of the king ;

-8 And she was called the President, after the title of the chief magistrate of the land of Columbia; moreover, she was commanded by the gallant Decatur,
+8 And she was called the President, after the title of the chief magistrate of the land of Columbia ; moreover, she was commanded by the gallant Decatur,

 * General Bissel.